DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 ## Batch Queuing System Overview

-DAIC uses [Slurm](https://slurm.schedmd.com/) as a cluster management and job scheduling system to efficiently manage computational workloads across computing capacity.
+DAIC uses {{< external-link "https://slurm.schedmd.com/" "Slurm" >}} as a cluster management and job scheduling system to efficiently manage computational workloads across computing capacity.

 A slurm-based cluster is composed of a set of _login nodes_ that are used to access the cluster and submit computational jobs.
 A _central manager_ orchestrates computational demands across a set of _compute nodes_.
 These nodes are organized logically into groups called _partitions_, that defines job limits or access rights.
 The central manager provides fault-tolerant hierarchical communications, to ensure optimal and fair use  of available compute resources to eligible users, and make it easier to run and schedule complex jobs across compute resources (multiple nodes).